scncore/scnorion-ocsp-responder/README.md

-# OpenUEM - OCSP Responder
+# scncore - OCSP Responder

-Repository containing the OCSP Responder server used to check the validity of the certificates used in OpenUEM
+Repository containing the OCSP Responder server used to check the validity of the certificates used in scncore

 References: